Coulomb gas and the Grunsky operator on a Jordan domain with corners: Determinant formula

 \end{rem} \begin{rem} Note that Proposition~\ref{prop:partdet2} implies that if $D$ has capacity $1$, then $n \mapsto \log Z_n(D)/Z_n(\D)$ is monotone increasing.
 This is also true for the Coulomb gas on $\partial D$, see \cite{Jo}. \end{rem} \begin{rem} The Coulomb gas point process on $D$ for $n <\infty$ is the probability measure on $D^n$ whose density with respect to product area measure $d^n \lambda = d^n \lambda(z_1,\ldots, z_n)=\prod_{k=1}^n d^2 z_k$ restricted to $D^n$ is

-This is a determinantal point process and using Proposition~\ref{prop:partdet2} the Faber basis can be used to express its correlation kernel.
+This is a determinantal point process.
+With the help of Proposition~\ref{prop:partdet2}, we can express its correlation kernel using the Faber polynomials.
 This allows, e.g., to easily identify the limit as $n \to \infty$ by transplanting to $\D$.
 We will study this point process in a forthcoming paper. \end{rem}